 A Calorie is a unit of measure.
-It’s a measure of the amount of energy the body can get from eating a certain food.
+It’s a measure of energy the body gets from a certain food.

-Awareness of calories in food matters.
-If we are eating excess calories without awareness, it’s a waste.
-The body will do extra work, and the calories go to waste.
+Awareness of the calories in food matters.
+Eating excess calories means extra work to metabolize the extra energy and store it as fat.
 We can only use what we need.
-If we can’t use our calories in the form of energy we expend, we get to carry the excess around with us.
+If we don’t expend the energy, we carry it around with us.
 If our bodies could talk back to us!

 The real concept to get is caloric density, the measure of calories relative to weight or volume.
-Another word for caloric density is “fattening”.
+Another word we use is “fattening”.

 Foods composed of fat, are more calorically dense.

-PROTEIN and CARBOHYDRATES have 4 cals/gram, whereas FATS have 9 cals/gram.
-Gram for gram, Fats have more than twice the calories.
+PROTEIN and CARBOHYDRATES have half the calories (4 cals/gram), whereas FATS have 9 cals/gram.
+So fats have more than twice the energy in calories.
 It’s not necessary to avoid them, as some are healthy fats, and they add satiety to foods.
-We want to be aware and monitor our portions.
-Examples are nuts, seeds, avocado, oils, meat and dairy.
+It makes sense to be aware of portions of these foods.
+Examples are butter, nuts, seeds, avocado, oils, meat and dairy, snack foods and deserts.

-Caloric density is added to our foods in processing, and in preparation.
+Caloric density sneaks into our foods via processing, and preparation.

 These are what I call real food, the whole plant foods, the vegetables, fruits, potatoes, sweet potatoes, squash, grains, peas, lentils, beans.
 These LOW caloric density foods are high in WATER and FIBER.
 When you eat these foods you take in less calories.
 You can add healthy fats, butter and seasonings to these foods and you’ll still come out ahead.